Local page

 Operational challenges I often see in small West Michigan teams

-• The founder remains the default decision point for too many things.
+• One person remains the default decision point for too many things.

 • New hires learn by shadowing instead of through a clear onboarding system.